-Panko crusted salmon is flaky, tender, and filled with flavor.
+Panko crusted salmon is flaky, tender, and can be ready in about 20 minutes!
 Salmon fillets are topped with a layer of dijon mustard and a crispy lemon panko crust.
-Ready in 20 minutes!

-Salmon is a versatile and easy to prepare fish, making it perfect for quick weeknight meals.
-It's high in omega-3 fatty acids and a great source for protein.
+Salmon is a versatile and easy fish to prepare, making it perfect for quick weeknight meals.
+Baked teriyaki salmon is one of my favorites!

-This panko crusted salmon is packed with flavor, from the butter-dijon spread to the toasted lemon panko crust.
-Plus, it comes together in minutes!
-Salmon cooks quickly in the oven, meaning you can have this salmon recipe on the table in about 20 minutes.
+This panko crusted salmon is packed with flavor from the butter-dijon spread to the lemon panko crust.
+The best part is that salmon cooks quickly in the oven, so you can have dinner on the table in about 20 minutes.

-Serve panko crusted salmon for a quick and easy weeknight meal.
-Pair with a side salad or roasted zucchini for a low calorie meal.
-Or, serve with some lemon pasta or mashed potatoes for a hearty dinner.
+Make panko crusted salmon for a quick and easy weeknight dinner.
+Serve with a garden salad or some creamy mashed potatoes for a complete meal!

 Ingredients and substitutions